pagkly/Zed/Investopedia/Investing/Earnout.md

 An earnout is a contractual provision stating that the seller of a business is to obtain additional compensation in the future if the business achieves certain financial goals, which are usually stated as a percentage of [gross sales](https://www.investopedia.com/terms/g/grosssales.asp) or earnings.

-If an entrepreneur seeking to sell a business is asking for a price more than a buyer is willing to pay, an earnout provision can be utilized.
+If an [[Entrepreneurs|entrepreneur]] seeking to sell a business is asking for a price more than a buyer is willing to pay, an earnout provision can be utilized.
 In a simplified example, there could be a purchase price of $1 million plus 5% of gross sales over the next three years.

 ### Key Takeaways